liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Before your migration starts, it's important to perform an analysis of your current environment.
 Only you know your data and how and who uses it.

-The SharePoint Migration Tool (SPMT) provides the ability to scan your files and provide assessment reports.
+The SharePoint Migration Tool (SPMT) scans your files and provide assessment reports.
 To find any issues with your file before migration, turn on the setting **Only perform scanning**.

 If you have multiple sources that you want to assess, consider using the bulk process by creating a .json or .csv file.